pluteski/speech-to-text/blog/content/thinkific_blog1.md

 ## Displaying depth and breadth
-Whereas a resume doesn't give much space for displaying the full extent of your competencies, this format can be used to touch on whatever you want to emphasize.
+Whereas a resume doesn't give much space for displaying the full extent of your competencies, the wikified repo format can be used to emphasize whatever you want and to arbitrary breadth and depth.

 You can use the [readme page](https://github.com/pluteski/first2017mp/blob/master/README.md) or [the wiki home page](https://github.com/pluteski/first2017mp/wiki) to link to other pages that provide context for what you were trying to accomplish, and why your approach is sensible.

-For example, the [Background](https://github.com/pluteski/first2017mp/wiki/Background) page of this repo gives a brief primer on Alternative Approaches, and Implementation Steps.
+For example, the [Background](https://github.com/pluteski/first2017mp/wiki/Background) page of my repo gives a brief primer on Alternative Approaches, and Implementation Steps.
 The next sections explain the why, what, and how of the project.
 You could use something similar to demonstrate your depth of understanding of specific techniques.
 The [Related Approaches page](https://github.com/pluteski/first2017mp/wiki/RelatedApproaches) of the repo gives a brief primer on specific alternative approaches that were considered, which one was selected, and why.
 You could use this to demonstrate your breadth of understanding of a field of interest.
 The [Planning Stages page](https://github.com/pluteski/first2017mp/wiki/Planning-Stages) describes what the code actually does.
 It gives links to python notebooks containing visualizations, such as [this sample trajectories notebook](https://github.com/pluteski/first2017mp/blob/master/sample_trajectories.ipynb).
-This allows an interviewer to review your code and see how it behaves on actual data.
+This allows an interviewer to review your code and see how it behaves on actual data, because when you check in the notebook, you also check in the results from the latest run.

 Notebooks allow you to blend code and visuals and tell the story behind your code without cluttering up the code itself.
-The [test page](https://github.com/pluteski/first2017mp/blob/master/test.ipynb) gives data from tests designed to simulate the code under realistic conditions and demonstrate its use of compute resources.
+This [test page](https://github.com/pluteski/first2017mp/blob/master/test.ipynb) from my repo gives data from tests designed to simulate the code under realistic conditions and demonstrate its use of compute resources.
 This type of presentation demonstrates a data-driven mindset and indicates that you know how to test your code rigorously.

 ## Customize to your needs

-You wouldn’t necessarily need all of these pages.
-This serves to illustrate the various types of information that may can be shown, and which are useful for showcasing your competencies.
+You probably wouldn’t need all of these pages.
+I did them all because it was instructive for the robot team participants.
+My comprehensive approach serves to illustrate the various types of information that may can be shown.
+You must decide for yourself which ones are relevant for showcasing your competencies.

-Many readers may not delve this deep, but for those that do are able to glean more information about your qualifications.
+Most readers may not delve deep, but for those that do are able to glean more information about your qualifications.
 You can also refer back to this during the interview.
+On the other hand, if your intended role values brevity more than comprehensive coverage and succinctness is an important element of style, then you should go for that instead.

-Using these assets an interviewer could explore multiple aspects of your skill as a developer, such as your ability to do any of the following :
+Using these assets an interviewer could explore multiple aspects of your skill as a developer, such as your ability to do the following:

 * Decompose a complex problem
 * Design a multifacted system